cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

 title: Deploying a Redis Data Service
 ---

-In this exercise, you will use bosh to add a redis service to your Cloud Foundry installation.
+In this exercise, you will use BOSH to add a redis service to your Cloud Foundry installation.
 Then, as a user of CF, you will create an instance of this service and bind it to your app.

 ## Deploying Redis

-Given your knowledge of bosh, deploy a new Redis cluster.
+Given your knowledge of BOSH, deploy a new Redis cluster.

 * First, you will need to clone the release repo, using this address: `https://github.com/pivotal-cf/cf-redis-release.git`
-* Then, use the scripts directory to generate a bosh-lite manifest for warden and redirect to a file.
+* Then, use the scripts directory to generate a BOSH-lite manifest for warden and redirect to a file.
-* Use the generated manifest to find dependent releases and upload to bosh-lite
+* Use the generated manifest to find dependent releases and upload to BOSH-lite
 * Set the deployment file. **Hint:** use `bosh status` to resolve the error
 * Deploy!

 > **Warning**: To be fair, instruction in the repo's README are a bit old.
 Use the above instructions.
 Ask for help if needed!

 ### Checking Your Work